 The charging pin at the end of the charging wire is also a differing point between the original and fake chargers.
 The original one has a charger pin that is slimmer, less thick or less lengthy than the fake charger.

 All original phones have IMEI number written under the battery, on the packing or by pressing *06 on the phone.
 Ask the retailer or the device’s IMEI number or check it yourself.
-You can always check the legitimacy of a phone’s IMEI number on websites such as imei.gsma.
+Websites such as imeidb.gsma.com offer services through which you can always check the legitimacy of a phone’s IMEI number.

 Last but not the least, if the price feels to get to be real there is a big possibility the product in your hand is not an original one.
 Smartphones made keeping a budget in mind do not use high-quality parts and retail at even half the price of the original model.